What can I expect from the Perceptual Style Assessment (PSA) results?

 Each Perceptual Style has a vast repertoire of natural skills and behaviors that are unique to that particular Perceptual Style and can be grouped into Natural Action Capacities (NAC) – complex groupings of skills and abilities that people perform as they interact.
 You have developed some of your NAC and use them all the time.
 And you also have some NAC lying dormant waiting to be recognized and used!
 There are 18 different and distinct NACs described by PST.

 The results of the RSP are delivered in the form of a personalized report about your Preferences for Interaction and specific point in time information about your awareness and use of your NAC.
-Also included is the Live Your Talents action guide which provides detailed descriptions of all 18 NAC and provides you with a step-by-step strength based process designed to help you fully claim you’re your natural strengths and skills.
+Also included is the Live Your Talents action guide, which provides detailed descriptions of all 18 NAC and provides you with a step-by-step strength-based process designed to help you fully claim your natural strengths and skills.

 What theory are the assessments based on?